PotatoKingTheVII/Dolos/README.md

 ![enter image description here](https://i.imgur.com/cDHWg2g.png) *Left: same contrast + payload as before but with Dolos.
 Right: difference with original file showing altered LSB*

 Dolos has only selected pixels that wouldn't stand out (e.g. no pixels in the middle of letters with solid areas of white were chosen).
-Channels can either be treated together (as above) with the -g option to avoid situations where only embedded pixels would not be greyscale, or separately to maximise capacity with each channel having a seperate distribution best suiting its situation.
+Channels can either be treated together (as above) with the -g option to avoid situations where only embedded pixels would not be greyscale, or separately to maximise capacity with each channel having a separate distribution best suiting its situation.

 <br>